“Nurses are the heart of healthcare.” – Donna Wilk Cardillo

 5. Antibiotic Prescription

 While it is uncommon, where appropriate topical or oral medications may be prescribed by a General Practitioner to help manage any wound infections that were examined with a swap.
-If antibiotics are prescribed, should be used for the shortest possible period and targeted the likely bacteria causing the infection.
+If antibiotics are prescribed, they should be used for the shortest possible period and targeted the likely bacteria causing the infection.
 For chronic wounds, where clusters of bacteria are suspected to be present, nurses will cleanse the wound with an antimicrobial irrigation solution.

 Both acute and chronic wounds, whether complex or superficial, can use the principles of wound management as a guideline to ensure a wound successfully heals or is managed enough that the client can continue to lead a comfortable life.
 Wound care is within the skill set of all health professionals, no matter their background, as an essential aspect of medical practice in both hospitals and home care.